 Method 2: Event tracking

 The problem with the first method is that it considers all sessions for each blog post.
-But it probably shouldn’t count the users who did not notice Polly.
-And it’s debatable whether we should count the people who noticed but did not use Polly.
-Technically, it’s not an issue because it indicates that this feature did not entice users to stay on the site longer.
-But if we wanted to look at only the people who used Polly to see how much longer they stayed on the site, we would need a second method.
+But it probably shouldn’t count the users who did not notice or use Polly.
+If we wanted to look at only the people who used Polly to see how much longer they stayed on the site, we would need a second method.

 As mentioned, there’s a Polly player at the top of our articles that you can click.
 Using event tracking, we can measure the activity of only users who have clicked the play button.